-In their first year of residence, applicants can choose from among the following Triposes: Anglo-Saxon, Norse and Celtic; Archaeology; Architecture; Asian and Middle Eastern Studies; Classics; Computer Science; Economics; Education; Engineering; English; Geography; History; History and Politics; History and Modern Languages; History of Art; Human, Social, and Political Sciences; Land Economy; Law; Linguistics; Mathematics (including Mathematics with Physics); Medicine; Modern & Medieval Languages; Music; Natural Sciences; Philosophy; Psychological and Behavioural Sciences; Theology, Religion, and Philosophy of Religion; and Veterinary Medicine.
+In their first year of residence, applicants can choose from among the following Triposes: Anglo-Saxon, Norse and Celtic; Archaeology; Architecture; Asian and Middle Eastern Studies; Chemical Engineering and Biotechnology; Classics; Computer Science; Design; Economics; Education; Engineering; English; Geography; History; History and Modern Languages; History and Politics; History of Art; Human, Social, and Political Sciences; Land Economy; Law; Linguistics; Mathematics (including Mathematics with Physics); Medicine; Modern & Medieval Languages; Music; Natural Sciences; Philosophy; Psychological and Behavioural Sciences; Theology, Religion, and Philosophy of Religion; and Veterinary Medicine.

-In addition to the courses listed above, the following Triposes can be taken only after Part I of another Tripos: Chemical Engineering, Management Studies, and Manufacturing Engineering.
+In addition to the courses listed above, the following Triposes can be taken only after Part IA or Part I of another Tripos: Management Studies and Manufacturing Engineering.

 Change of subject

 If you think you may want to change to another subject in your second or third year, please enter this in addition to your proposed first year subject (e.g. write “Economics + Law” if you are intending to read Economics Part I followed by Law Part II).
 This information is intended only as a general guide for the Selection Board.
 There is no need to feel that what you write here commits you in any way to a definite choice of subject in your second or third year.
 However, you should also note that there is no guarantee you will be permitted to change to another subject in your second or third year.